AMS Newsletter

 In alignment with the Massachusetts Curriculum Standards, a group of students will be placed into Accelerated Math courses.
 Grade 7 placement into Accelerated Math is based on statewide assessments, a math common assessment in grade 6 and teacher recommendation.

-Grade 6 parents/guardians will be notified of placement decisions via mail in mid-April.
+Grade 6 parents/guardians will be notified of placement decisions via mail next week.

 Grade 8 placement into Accelerated Math is based on statewide assessments, mathematics classroom achievement in grade 7 and teacher recommendation or can be initiated through parent/guardian request.
 Grade 7 families will only be notified if there is a recommendation for change of placement.
 This notification will take place closer to the end of the school year.